BE-STEM Mission, Core Pillars and Benefits

-- Providing a space and several opportunities for STEM students to build community
+Provide spaces and opportunities for STEM students to build sustainable and healthy community with their peers

 AAs a BE-STEM scholar, you will have access to the following resources that will prepare you for the limitless possibilities of a STEM career.